Vintageinfo – All About Vintage Lighting

 Do you have a catalogue picture or an idea about the maker of this lamp?
 Please let us know through the contact form and help improve the websites exactitude.

-Cosack
+Cosack Leuchten

-The Gebrüder Cosack (Gecoscompany was founded in 1833 as a metal processing plant in Neheim-HüstenGermany by Egon, Friedrich and Theodor Cosack together with Gottliebe Tappe.
+The Gebrüder Cosack (Gecoscompany was founded in 1848 as a metal processing plant in Neheim-HüstenGermany by Egon, Friedrich and Theodor Cosack together with Gottliebe Tappe.
 It was named Metallwarenfabrik Tapp + Cosack.
 In the beginning they made liturgical items, crosses and upholstery nails made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.

 After the Second World War Cosack pursued a modern direction.
 A best seller were copper lighting for restaurants.
-The company was declared bankrupt in 1984.
+It is said that the company was declared bankrupt in 1984, but the last catalogue I have (1989 -1990) was published in 1989.

 Best known designers: Gottfried Stürzenhofecker, K. H. Kinsky, Hans Wilfried Hegger, Hans-Joachim Groth, Burkhard Panteleit, Joachim O. Becker, Prof. Friedrich Becker, Waldemar Rothe and Jan Armgardt.